jordiestevee/lsds-2025-33-t1-p101/projects/3-kafka/README.md

 **[1 mark] What is a log?
 What is a topic?
 What is a partition?**

+    A log is an ordered, immutable sequence of records stored in a Kafka partition.

+    A topic is a category or feed name to which records are published.

+    A partition is a subset of a topic, allowing Kafka to parallelize and scale data storage and processing.

 **[1 mark] What does the broker do?
 What is a producer?
 And a consumer?**

+    A broker is a Kafka server that stores data and handles read/write requests.

+    A producer is an application that publishes (writes) data to Kafka topics.

+    A consumer is an application that subscribes to (reads) data from Kafka topics.

 **[1 mark] What is a consumer group?
 What is a commit?**

+    A consumer group is a set of consumers that work together to consume data from a topic, with each partition being consumed by only one consumer in the group.

+    A commit is the process of saving the current offset (position) of a consumer in a partition, ensuring it can resume from where it left off.

 **[1 mark] Is ordering guaranteed in Kafka?**

+    Yes, ordering is guaranteed within a partition, but not across partitions in a topic.

 **[1 mark] What is the upper boundary when horizontally scaling Kafka consumers for a single topic?**

+    The upper boundary is the number of partitions in the topic, as each partition can be consumed by only one consumer in a group.

 **[1 mark] Does each `alarms` service process only one metrics type or many?**

+    Each alarms service can process many metrics types, depending on how it is designed and configured.

 **[1 mark] Can two metrics of the same type end up in two different `alarms` services?**

+    Yes, if the metrics are distributed across different partitions and consumed by different consumers in a consumer group, they can end up in different alarms services.

 ---